warnersports/site/readme.md

 CONTENT

-* ADD EMAIL LINKS to Board List

-- Add links to team-snap for sports and volunteer forms
 - List volunteer needs
 - Revise Board page: current board members, board nomination/voting process, next meeting
 - Add Bylaws, Waivers, and other documents, with links
-- Add concussion and other safety policies
 - Figure out and add Sign-up to join or leave announce email list

 - Add links to other sports (Bradford, etc), (Field House)